-Fubon Credit (Hong Kong) Limited maintains a minimal loan portfolio not exceeding HK\$10 million without borrowings and new lending, and maintains liquidity maintenance ratio over 100% throughout the years ended 31 December 2021 and 2020.
+Fubon Credit (Hong Kong) Limited maintains a minimal loan portfolio not exceeding HK\$1 million without borrowings and new lending, and maintains liquidity maintenance ratio over 100% throughout the years ended 31 December 2022 and 2021.

-The Bank also maintains average liquidity maintenance and core funding ratios well above the statutory minimum ratios of 25% and 75% respectively throughout the years ended 31 December 2021 and 2020.
+The Bank also maintains average liquidity maintenance and core funding ratios well above the statutory minimum ratios of 25% and 75% respectively throughout the years ended 31 December 2022 and 2021.

-The Group reported its analysis of on-balance sheet and off-balance sheet exposure based on the remaining contractual maturity at the end of the reporting period as below:
+The Group reports its analysis of on-balance sheet and off-balance sheet exposure based on the remaining contractual maturity at the end of the reporting period as below: